FNNDSC/CHRIS_docs/workflows/LLD.md

 at various points in the LLD workflow to provide necessary data to downstream plugins for further processing.

 ### 7) pl-markimg
+This plugin uses the ``matplotlib`` library to measure and calculate leg lengths and draw joints on the input leg image.
+It expects an input image as well as a JSON file containing information such as PHI and different joints in the leg such as hips, knees, and ankles respectively.

+The plugin also burns these information on the image.
+Finally, before saving, the plugin autoscales and rotates the image 90 degrees clockwise using `pillow` to conform to the original input DICOM.

 ### 8) pl-dicommake
 This plugin is responsible to "DICOMize" an input image, given another input DICOM that contains a list of suitable file meta.